 We Are Noble and Wild is the name Sarah uses for her creative agency supporting independent musicians to find success and earn a living on their terms.
 Acting as a guide to the music industry Sarah offer services to support artists in creating music and live shows, connecting with their audiences online and off, gaining coverage from the media, and collecting their rights and royalties.

-She has worked with bands signed to Reckless Yes, acting as an in-house creative and communication agency, but has also worked with Chris Helme (The Seahorses, The Yards); Team Love (Bentcousin album release in the UK); Great Raven; Nine Tons, and The Hudson Super 6 on PR and plugging.
+She has worked with Chris Helme (The Seahorses, The Yards); Team Love (Bentcousin album release in the UK); Ghost//Signals, Useless Cities, Great Raven; Nine Tons, and The Hudson Super 6 on PR and plugging.
+Her focus at the agency is supporting women and non-binary artists to succeed on their terms.

 Sarah also writes and is currently working on a contemporary fantasy trilogy.
 The first in the series, The Winter Passing, was released in eBook format and as a limited edition paperback in June 2018.
 The novel – the first in the House of Morrigan series – has gained 5 Star reviews from readers and rose to number 3 in the Amazon Contemporary Fantasy chart.
 You can find the eBook on Amazon here, paperback here, and find the House of Morrigan website here for news about this novel and the next ones in the series.